This course is available

 Small class sizes and enthusiastic lecturers

-At Massey, politics is taught in a small interdisciplinary programme where you have regular and close contact with academic staff.
+At Massey, politics is taught in a small interdisciplinary qualification where you have regular and close contact with academic staff.
 Your lecturers are active researchers in their respective fields.
-They are passionate about the subject matter they teach and bring that enthusiasm to the classroom.
+They are a politically diverse group who critically and enthusiastically engage with contemporary and historical events.